hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

 negative event weights.
 Finally, ``SPLITCOREPROCS: 1`` will split by different processes if multiple ones are specified in the runcard.

+Starting with version 2.1.0, YODA supports an HDF5-based output format.
+This can be requested via the run card using the ``--yoda-h5: true`` option.
+By default, this will attempt to compress the output data when writing out the HDF5 file.
+Exporting the environment variable ``YODA_HDF5_COMPRESSION=0`` will disable this behaviour, leading to better I/O performance at the cost of disk space.

+If Sherpa has been configured with MPI support, the Rivet output from each MPI rank is merged in memory and a single output file is written out (available starting with Rivet v4.0.0).
+This behaviour can be disabled using the ``--skip-merge=1`` option.

+If memory-based merging is used, it's possible to veto statistical outliers on the fly by specifying a threshold in terms of standard deviation.
+For example, the option ``--outlier-thresholds: [3.0, 5.0]`` would write out additional versions of the output file where outlying ranks ("rmrank") or outlying bins ("rmbin") have been removed at the 3- and 5-sigma level, respectively.
+The default output file for which no outliers have been removed will always be written out.

 .. _MCFM interface:

 **************